AstraZeneca/rexmex/README.md

 --------------------------------------------------------------------------------

-A **rexmex** score card allows the reporting of recommender system performance metrics, plotting the performance metrics and saving those
+A **rexmex** score card allows the reporting of recommender system performance metrics, plotting the performance metrics and saving those.
+Our framework provides 7 rating, Y classification, Z ranking, and W coverage metrics.

 **Metric Sets**